 - Meals and entertainment

 You should break the expenses down into the categories that are used on the Schedule C. You may not use every category, and some of your expenses may not fit in any category on the list.
-Expenses that do not fit the categories on the Schedule C will be included as “other expenses,” so you should list them and describe them as best you can.
+Expenses that do not fit the categories on Schedule C will be included as “other expenses,” so you should list them and describe them as best you can.
 Business telephone and internet expenses are commonly reported as other expenses.

-Your car and truck expenses can be calculated using either the standard mileage rate or actual expense method.
+Your car and truck expenses can be calculated using either the standard mileage rate or the actual expense method.
 With either method, you have to include a description of your vehicle and the total miles and business miles put on the vehicle during the year.